How to structure your site architecture for SEO

 • Define target topics and map to a site tree.

-• Standardise URL patterns and navigation labels.
+• Standardize URL patterns and navigation labels.

 • Create an internal linking and canonical strategy.